ProTubeVRDev/ProTubeVR-Companion-App-Documentation/README.md

    Whether you want your right or left controller events being interpreted as a combination of kicks / rumbles

   - **Shots Delay :** <br/>
-   Minimum shooting delay (in milliseconds)
+   This parameter limits the reaction rate of your devices (in milliseconds)
-    > Useful when you need to setup a minimum delay, i.e. when using SMGs
+    > Useful when you need to setup a minimum delay, i.e. when using faster/slower rate of fire weapons.

  - **Minimum Rumble Duration :** <br/>
    Minimum rumble delay (in milliseconds)